Junai-3/flexboxPractice/README.md

 // Allows items to shrink and be squished, where 1 turns it on and 0 turns it off.
 This property is applied to the items.
 Items grows relative to each other, you can also set values higher than 1.

 // flex-basis

-// align-self [flex-start; flex-end; center;]
-// Allows you to isolate and move a single item in the flexbox individually along the cross axis

 // min-length/min-width